spyglasshq/spyglass-cli/README.md

 See [How do I set up the CLI? #43](https://github.com/spyglasshq/spyglass-cli/discussions/43).

+See the [Reference Documentation](https://spyglasshq.github.io/spyglass-cli/) for details on the configuration.

 ## CI/CD Usage

 See [How do I set up github actions / workflows? #42](https://github.com/spyglasshq/spyglass-cli/discussions/42).